HINKOKO/holbertonschool-system_linux/readelf/README.md

 	- Program headers or **Segments**
 	- Section headers or **Sections**

-	A general layout of of a typical ELF file is structured as follow:
+	As its name suggest, **E**xecutable and **L**inkable format suggests 2 views, which involves a general layout of a typical ELF file as follow:
 	```
 	**Linking View**				**Execution View**